funteck123/FOP_Tron/README.md

 Each playable character offers a distinct experience.

-Character	Color	Speed	Handling	Description Playable Tron	Blue	High	Balanced	The original defender of the Grid.
-Yes Kevin Flynn	White	Moderate	Smooth	The creator — stable and resilient.
-Yes
+Character	Color	Speed	Handling	Description
+Tron	Blue	High	Balanced	The original defender of the Grid.
+Kevin Flynn	White	Moderate	Smooth	The creator — stable and resilient.

 Both characters share core properties such as speed, handling, lives, discsOwned, and experiencePoints.
 As they level up, their performance improves and new features such as light cycle variants, cutscenes, or storyline branches can be unlocked.